Blu3DrAEm/oldgregg/README.md

 # I'm Old Gregg!
-Comfortably use social media in an isolated environment on a Raspberry Pi, virtual machine, or computer of your choosing
+Comfortably use social media in an isolated environment on a Raspberry Pi, virtual machine, or computer of your choosing.

 # Quick Setup: